Seye-d3a/Seye-d3a/README.md

 - Hi, I’m Ayomide David Ogunseye
-- I’m interested in learning how to code cause it is a profitable skill.
+- I’m learning how to code cause it is a profitable skill.
+You can find some projects I've worked on here
 - I’m currently pursuing a degree in Computer Programming
 - I’m looking to collaborate on anything.
 - 📫 How to reach me (ayomideogunseye@outlook.com)